zahlio/scrapoxy/docs/user_manual/README.md

 }
 ```

+Response:

-If the proxy exists, Scrapoxy removes it from the pool.
+- Status = 204.
+The proxy exists.
+Scrapoxy removes it from the pool.
 And a new instance is created, with a new IP address.
+- Status = 404.
+The proxy does not exist.